senaite/senaite.api/src/senaite/api/docs/API.rst

     >>> results = api.search({'portal_type': ['Client', 'ClientFolder', 'Instrument'], 'sort_on': 'getId'})
     Traceback (most recent call last):
     [...]
-    SenaiteLIMSError: Multi Catalog Queries are not supported, please specify a catalog.
+    SenaiteAPIError: Multi Catalog Queries are not supported, please specify a catalog.

 Catalog queries w/o any `portal_type`, default to the `portal_catalog`, which will not find the following items::